BaguaSys/bagua/README.md

 <br/>

-Bagua is a deep learning training acceleration framework for PyTorch developed by [AI platform@Kuaishou Technology](https://www.kuaishou.com/en) and [DS3 Lab@ETH](https://ds3lab.inf.ethz.ch/).
+Bagua is a deep learning training acceleration framework for PyTorch developed by [AI platform@Kuaishou Technology](https://www.kuaishou.com/en) and [DS3 Lab@ETH Zürich](https://ds3lab.inf.ethz.ch/).
 Bagua currently supports:

 - **Advanced Distributed Training Algorithms**: Users can extend the training on a single GPU to multi-GPUs (may across multiple machines) by simply adding a few lines of code (optionally in [elastic mode](https://tutorials.baguasys.com/elastic-training/)).
 One prominent feature of Bagua is to provide a flexible system abstraction that supports state-of-the-art system relaxation techniques of distributed training.
 So far, Bagua has integrated communication primitives including
   - Centralized Synchronous Communication (e.g. [Gradient AllReduce](https://tutorials.baguasys.com/algorithms/gradient-allreduce))